How economic downturns can offer opportunities to improve IT operations

 And most critical of all, your IT operations must be secure from cyber-attacks and data breaches.

 In a slowing economy, customers may well spend less, adding pressure on your IT operations to reduce costs.

-You may face budget cuts, increased security risks as cybercriminals take advantage of potential delays in security updates, and changes in strategic priorities that means your IT operations management team needs to adapt to shifting goals.
+You may face budget cuts, increased security risks as cybercriminals take advantage of potential delays in security updates, and changes in strategic priorities that mean your IT operations management team needs to adapt to shifting goals.